Bearsampp/modules-untouched/README.md

 ## Node.js

 No rebuild required.
-Available as msi artefact.
+Available as msi or 7z artefact.

 * https://nodejs.org/dist/